linuxserver/docker-documentation/docs/FAQ.md

     - traefik.http.services.foo.loadbalancer.server.scheme=https
 ```

-## Why does the LinuxServer.io-recommends to use docker-compose over portainer? {#portainer}
+## Why does LinuxServer.io recommend to use docker-compose over Portainer? {#portainer}

 Portainer has many issues which make it hard for us to support, such as:
 - Advanced settings are hidden and some aren't available at all